sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 	2. PAC turns off learning on the port essentially dropping all unknown source MAC packets.
 This achieves the requirement of blocking ingress traffic.
 	3. Egress traffic on the port is not blocked.
 	4. Once a client starts the authentication process, the client is no longer unknown (unknown source MAC).
 PAC installs a static FDB entry with discard bits set to mark the client "known" so that the incoming traffic does not flood the CPU.
+	5. After a client is authenticated, this discard FDB entry is removed.
+Learning on the port is enabled(multi-host-mode) or retained disabled (rest of the host modes) for that port.
 - For MAB, unknown source MAC packets are trapped to the CPU.
 - Station movement is also handled i.e if a packet is received from another port on a MAC, VLAN pair for which PAC installed a static FDB entry, such packets also get trapped to the CPU.